"When the student is ready, the teacher appears."

 - False version: Following rules to fit in or avoid conflict.

-- True discipline: Following practices because they serve your development.
+- True discipline: Following practices because they serve our development.

-Test: Would you follow this path if no one was watching?
+Test: Would we follow this path if no one was watching?

 Dependence Disguised as Devotion

-- False version: Needing the teacher because you can't function without them.
+- False version: Needing the teacher because we can't function without them.

-- True devotion: Honoring the teacher while developing your own capacity.
+- True devotion: Honoring the teacher while developing our own capacity.

-Test: Is your relationship with your teacher making you stronger or weaker?
+Test: Is our relationship with our teacher making us stronger or weaker?

 What True Obedience Feels Like